Ringette: Finland

 There are more than 10,000 ringette players registered to play in Finland.
 Players participate in 31 ringette clubs, with important clubs in Naantali, Turku, and Uusikaupunki.
 The national governing body for the sport, Ringette Finland, was created in 1983, four years after Juhani Wahlsten, also known as "Juuso" Wahlsten, introduced ringette in Finland; he is considered the "Father of Ringette" in the country.
 Former President of Ringette Canada, Barry Mattern, helped introduce ringette to Finland in 1979 when he brought a team over from Winnipeg, Manitoba's, North End.

-The Finland national ringette team competes on a regular basis at the World Ringette Championships is home to both Team Finland Senior and Team Finland Junior.
+The Finland national ringette team competes regularly at the World Ringette Championships and is home to both Team Finland Senior and Team Finland Junior.